 Even though Einstein was not a religious man, he was quite right in that observation.
 He also observed that "even though the realms of religion and science in themselves are clearly marked off from each other" there are "strong reciprocal relationships and dependencies" as each aspires for truth that furthers Man’s understanding of his world.

 Educated people who gain true wisdom always arrive at similar conclusions, whether they consider themselves divinely inspired or not.
-In fact, the realization of the divine reality and the witnessing of the Divine Light within does not necessarily come in the context of religion.
+And that is because the realization of the divine reality or the witnessing of the Divine Light within does not necessarily come in the context of religion.
 It is above and beyond that.

+Einstein was right about not believing in God as a person or personal god, because that's not what God is, as has been discussed.
 However, Einstein, like all men, was fallible.
 He had the right idea about a lot of things, but he was not correct about everything, especially about the soul.
 He ridiculed the idea that there is a human spirit-soul that will exist after the mortal body dies, calling such belief the height of egotism.
-But the height of egotism is not belief in the soul, because the great "I am that I am" is infinitely greater than the human ego's sense of "I am but won't be when I'm dead."
+But the height of egotism is not belief in the soul, because the great eternal "I am that I am" is infinitely greater than the human ego's sense of "I am but won't be when I'm dead."

-What we are, and what we are part of, is far greater than these fragile bodies and limited minds that we are given to experience this world.
+What we are, and what we are part of, is far greater than these fragile bodies and limited egos that we are given to experience this world.
 And what we are, in essence, is eternal.
 What "you" are at the highest level of your consciousness will still exist when your body passes away.
 Our consciousness and what we really are is not dependent upon his body, or this world.
-It will live on.
 It will continue to exist.
 It is one with that which was, is, and always will be.

 Science has yet to put its finger on it, but we're getting closer and closer.
 For example, the discovery of the Higgs Boson "God Particle" is promising because the the latest theory is that it's an invisible particle without which humans and all the other combined sets of atoms in the Universe would not exist.